-The annual NAVSA Graduate Award recognizes the best paper presented by a graduate student at the annual NAVSA conference.
-All graduate students presenting a paper at the 2015 conference are invited to submit their papers for consideration.
-Papers must be received as electronic files (MS Word format preferred) by Monday, November 14, 2016.
-Also, please note that to be eligible, you must be a graduate student at the time of your presentation.
+The annual Sally Mitchell Prize recognizes the best paper presented by a graduate student at the annual NAVSA conference.
+All graduate students presenting a paper at the 2018 conference are invited to submit their papers for consideration.
+Papers must be received as electronic files (MS Word format preferred) by Sunday, October 21, 2018.
+To be eligible, you must be a graduate student at the time of your presentation.

 Because the contest honors the paper as it was given at the conference, please keep your essays to under 12 pages, inclusive of notes and works cited.
 (Handouts and slides or other images may be included as an appendix, if these were given at the conference.)

 Please submit an electronic version of your essay as a single attachment to an email that contains the following information

 - affiliation (rank and dissertation director, if applicable)